-Updated: March 30, 2023
+Updated: November 7, 2023

-Buy property and get a D7
+Buy property and get a D7 Visa

 If you are looking to buy a property in Portugal to permanently relocate and eventually get Portugal citizenship, then it’s probably best to opt for a D7 Visa.
 With this option, after five years of residence, Portuguese citizenship can be applied for, providing that you have lived in Portugal for the majority of this time.

-These types of visas must be applied for in your home country at the Portuguese consulate, where you will get a temporary visa.
+These types of visas must be applied for in your home country at the Portuguese Consulate, where you will get a temporary visa.
 Following this, you will then have an appointment with SEF in Portugal (the Portuguese Immigration Foreigners and Border Service) to get the D7 Visa.
-Buying real estate will give you a registered address, which is required under these visas.
-However, you can also rent a property and supply this address as your registered address for this visa type.
-After five years, you can gain permanent residency and apply for Portuguese citizenship.
+Buying real estate will give you a registered address, which is a requirement to apply for the D7 Visa.

 The Portugal Golden Visa